Italy Economic Outlook

 Italy Economic News

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at 56.3 in September, matching August’s reading, the highest level in six and a half years.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at a multi-year high of 58.3 in November, above October’s 57.8 reading.

-According to provisional data released by the National Statistical Institute (Istat), consumer prices dropped 0.3% on a monthly basis in September, contrasting August’s 0.3% increase.
+According to provisional data released by the National Statistical Institute (Istat) on 30 November, consumer prices dropped 0.2% on a monthly basis in November, matching October’s decrease.